RainfallPatternPrediction/TrainAndPredict/README.md

 # TrainAndPredict
-Run OpenNN.py after changing the location of your parsed data image files check out https://github.com/Death-Raider/NasaPrecipitationDataGet-Parse if you dont have that.
+Change the location of your parsed data image files check out https://github.com/Death-Raider/NasaPrecipitationDataGet-Parse if you dont have that.